 Your first reaction to finding a hungry or orphaned wild animal may be to feed it milk.
 DON'T!
 Most animals cannot digest cow's milk.
 It can cause severe diarhea and death.

-KMR (Kitten Milk Replacer) or Esbilac (Puppy Milk Replacer) are the recommended formulas for baby raccoons.
-HOWEVER, DO NOT FEED IT!
+Fox Valley Nutrition is strongly recommended, but KMR (Kitten Milk Replacer) or Esbilac (Puppy Milk Replacer) for baby raccoons will do for a short while.
+HOWEVER, DO NOT FEED IT JUST YET!

 ||If not fed properly, too much, incorrectly diluted formula and the animal can aspirate the liquid into its lungs or get bloated and DIE.

 In addition, if the animal is severely dehydrated and fed formula, it's also a death sentence because a dehydrated cold body is not capable of digesting anything.